chance-get-yours/moirae/README.md

 Moirae consists of a single [core](./packages/core/README.md) module and a series of plugins to support interaction with various messaging services and event stores.

-The name "Moiae" comes from the Fates of Greek mythology. https://en.wikipedia.org/wiki/Moirai
+The name "Moirae" comes from the Fates of Greek mythology. https://en.wikipedia.org/wiki/Moirai

 ## Structure
 ### Core